 Georgetown University’s Global Human Development Program is pleased to partner with the Peace Corps to offer the Paul D. Coverdell Fellowship Program for Returned Peace Corps Volunteers.

-As part of the program, returned volunteers who are admitted to Georgetown’s Global Human Development Program as a Coverdell Fellow will receive a minimum of a 33% tuition scholarship funding per year and the ability to apply for graduate assistantships.
+As part of the program, returned volunteers who are admitted to Georgetown’s Global Human Development Program as a Coverdell Fellow will receive a minimum of a 33% tuition scholarship funding per year and the ability to apply for on-campus employment.
 Coverdell Fellows are eligible for additional merit-based scholarships based on the competitiveness of their application.
 These additional scholarships may cover partial or up to full tuition.
 Once enrolled, all fellows complete internships in underserved American communities, allowing them to bring home and expand upon the skills they learned as volunteers.